7 Principal products

 Active Fixed Income and Liquidity Management

 A range of pooled and segregated active fixed income funds.
-The LGIM liquidity funds offers institutional investors seeking an optimal solution for their cash management across a range of core currencies.
-The fund aims to deliver competitive returns with a high level of diversification, while focusing on capital preservation through portfolios of high quality, liquid assets.
+The LGIM liquidity funds offer institutional investors a solution for their cash management requirements across a range of core currencies.
+The liquidity funds aim to deliver competitive returns with a high level of diversification, whilst focusing on capital preservation through portfolios of high quality, liquid assets.

 An active equity management business comprising focused teams managing stock selection across different regions.

 A range of pooled or segregated real estate funds for both UK and overseas investors, offered via a mixture of pooled funds, specialist funds and partnerships.
 The business is based around in-house sector specialists with a dedicated research team.

 Shareholder assets, which are managed by LGC, include portfolios of equity, property, bond and other direct investments, not directly required to meet contractual obligations to policyholders.
 The value of, and income from, these assets is sensitive to conditions within investment markets and the broader economy.
 Potential volatility in returns are managed using a range of techniques, including performance benchmarks, foreign exchange hedging and limits on investment variance and, concentrations of exposures by asset type and geographic region.

 Direct Investments are becoming an increasingly important part of our growth strategy.
 We define Direct Investments as “one off” investments made with another counterparty, for example; a loan made directly to a UK SME; a property purchased and held or an equity stake in a private company.
 We invest in Direct Investments for a number of reasons including when they offer better risk adjusted returns; give diversity to our traded market instruments, and where synergies arise with other parts of our business.
 All with the aim of increasing shareholder returns.

 We currently have a sector focus on Housing, Urban Regeneration, Energy and Alternate Financing for investments made in LGC.